-As part of the changes to the Western Australian Certificate of Education (WACE) current Year 10 students will need to pass an Online Literacy and Numeracy Assessment (OLNA).
-Passing this test is essential for graduation in Year 12.
-Students who have achieved Band 8 in the Numeracy, Reading and Writing elements of NAPLAN prequalify and as a result, do not have to undertake OLNA.
+As part of the changes to the Western Australian Certificate of Education (WACE), current Year 10 students will need to pass an Online Literacy and Numeracy Assessment (OLNA) to be considered eligible for graduation in Year 12.
+Students who have achieved Band 8 in the Numeracy, Reading and Writing elements of NAPLAN prequalify and, as a result, do not have to undertake OLNA.
 Year 10 students will sit this assessment in March and those students who do not meet the standard and pass, will have the opportunity to sit the test every 6 months.